coderefinery/git-intro/_episodes/02-basics.md

 ![Git staging]({{ site.baseurl }}/img/git_stage_commit.svg
 "git staging and committing"){:class="img-responsive" style="max-width:70%"}

+> ## Question for the more advanced participants
+>
-- For the more advanced users: What do you think will be the outcome if you stage a file and then edit it and stage it again, do this several times and at the end perform a commit? (think of focusing several scenes and pressing the shoot button only at the end)
+> What do you think will be the outcome if you
+> stage a file and then edit it and stage it again, do this several times and
+> at the end perform a commit? (think of focusing several scenes and pressing the
+> shoot button only at the end)
+{: .challenge}

 ---